airbus/scikit-decide/README.md

   - RL solvers from ray.rllib and stable-baselines3
     - existing algos with action masking
     - adaptation of RL algos for graph observation, based on GNNs from [pytorch-geometric](https://pytorch-geometric.readthedocs.io/) :new:
+      (with sb3 and ray.rllib (old api stack) in last release, only with sb3 on master since migration of ray.rllib to new api stack, work in progress to do it with ray.rllib + new api stack)
     - autoregressive models with action masking component by component for parametric actions :new:
+      (only with sb3 for now, work in progress for ray.rllib + new api stack)
   - Planning solvers from [unified-planning](https://github.com/aiplan4eu/unified-planning) library
   - RDDL solvers jax and gurobi-based based on pyRDDLGym-jax and pyRDDLGym-gurobi from [pyrddl-gym project](https://github.com/pyrddlgym-project)
   - Search solvers coded in scikit-decide library: